 On our way back to the car we stumbled upon The Hyppo, which lured us in with its “gourmet popsicles”.
-It took me ridiculously long to decide between all the interesting flavors.
-At least the Pineapple Ginger was a fine choice.

 Next stop was Silver Springs State Park, an hour and a half from St. Augustine.
 Florida counts many natural springs, pools of crystal clear water in the middle of nature.
 But the Silver Springs are not just any springs; the park is the oldest tourist attraction in Florida.
 Since the 1870s, glass bottom boats have been giving tourists a unique look into the springs.
 The recipe for fun has not changed ever since, yet a visit remains surprisingly amusing.